Mediation

 • Allowing both spouses to negotiate an agreement that fairly divides property, rather than leaving it to a judge’s decision.

-• Collaborative Divorce Mediation
+• Collaborative Divorce Mediation with a Lawyer in Houston

 In collaborative divorce mediation, both spouses and their attorneys work together to negotiate a settlement.
 This type of mediation is beneficial because: